Code-Institute-Submissions/neo-data-milestone-project/README.md

 This composite chart consists of four groups with the date the dimension for each one.
 The first of which is the total number of NEO's for a specific date.
 This is calculated using anonymous functions to return the daily total.
 The second group is a count of the total number of potentially hazardous NEOs for a particular date.
-This total is obtained using an IF statement which only adds to the total if the value is equal to 'true'.
+This total is obtained using an If statement which only adds to the total if the value is equal to 'true'.
 The third group is a count of the total number of NEOs on that date which have an Earth miss distance less than 10 million km.
 This is obtained by calling the miss_distance function which the correct input arguments.
 Finally, the fourth group is a count of the total number of NEOs with an estimated maximum diameter greater than 2km.
 This total is obtained by calling the estimated_diameter function with the correct arguments.